PDC Premier League Darts: Week 3 Betting and Odds Preview

 The organisers have done the people of Dublin a favour with this week’s rotating replacement for Gary Anderson.
 Irishman Steve Lennon is the latest to step up but he’s given little chance of victory when he takes on Peter ‘Snakebite’ Wright.

 Wright is some way out in front in the result betting and can be claimed at best odds of 8/15 with Betway and SportPesa.
-A win for Steve Lennon is available at a top price of 9/2 with Unibet and 888Sport while the draw completes things at 4/1 with most bookies including Coral and BetBright.
+A win for Steve Lennon is available at a top price of 9/2 with Unibet while the draw completes things at 4/1 with most bookies including Coral and BetBright.

 At first glance there would seem to be little argument but while Peter Wright, historically, has a good record in the Premier League, he suffered some big defeats last year.
 2019 has also started a little slowly so we could be looking at an upset here.